Skip to main content

 Gary Wright - Dream Weaver Credits

 Gary makes a point of mentioning on the back cover that "this is an album of keyboard music.
 With the exception of drums and vocals all the music heard was produced by keyboard instruments.
-Which is pretty cool, and I'm glad that was made in 1975 because a few years later no doubt he'd have used drum machines, and removed one of the elements that make this so enjoyable.
+Which is pretty cool, and I'm glad that this was made in 1975 because a few years later no doubt he'd have used drum machines, and removed one of the elements that make this so enjoyable.
 The interplay and tension between organic and synthetic.
 It also doesn't hurt that Gary has a great voice.

-The second side opens with "Dream Weaver" it's been a while since I've actually sat and listened to this.
+The second side opens with "Dream Weaver" it's been a while since I've sat and listened to this.
 I'd actually kind of forgotten how cool this song is.
 I do like the moog bass especially when combined with the acoustic drums the rhythm section it underpins everything.
 It's not an understatement to say this reverberated through future popular music and even progressive rock.
 Heck SAGA would use moog bass, and still does.
-The spacey ending was no doubt heard by John Hall from Prism and no doubt influenced "Spaceship Superstar."
+The spacey ending was no doubt heard by John Hall from Prism and no I suspect influenced "Spaceship Superstar."
 Makes me wonder if Chris de Burgh heard this before writing "A Spaceman Came Travelling" - considering both were from 1975 but his was later in the same year, it would make for an interesting coincidence, but is unikely.

 Gary Wright - Dream Weaver back cover

 "Much Higher" takes the delayed keyboard riff from "Love is Alive" slows it down and marries it to a mid temp rock groove.
-It's a decent call back to the opening track and fits the tone of the album and is enjoyable in the context of the album, but not something that perks my ears up.
+It's a decent call back to the opening track and fits the tone of the album and is enjoyable in the context of the record, but not something that perks my ears up.
 The album closes out with a pretty forgettable song "Feel for Me" that just sort of played in the background.

 Comments